Lost and found animals

 Cats and dogs

-If you lose your dog or cat, contact us on (03) 5422 0333.
-The animal’s details and your contact details will be entered in our Lost & Found Register.
-We will record details such as colour, gender, whether wearing a collar, microchipped, registered or tagged, as well as what type of animal it is.
+If you lose your dog or cat, contact us on (03) 5422 0333 and we will record details such as the colour, gender and breed of your pet to be included in Council's Lost and Found register.
 We will also record your name, address and contact numbers.
 These details help to identify the animal and get it back to you as quickly as possible if it is found.

 We do not release dogs or cats unless they are microchipped and registered.
 If your pet is not microchipped, we will arrange for the animal to be microchipped before it is returned to you.
 If your pet is not registered you will have to register the animal before we return it to you.
 See our Pet Registration page for registration fees.

-Council also uses the North Melbourne Lost Dogs Home and you should call 9329 2755 or visit the Lost Dogs or Lost Cats to see if your pet is there.
+Council also uses the North Melbourne Lost Dogs Home and you should call (03) 9329 2755 or visit the Lost Dogs to see if your pet is there.

-Note: you are liable for any vet fees if your pet needs to be treated by a vet.
+You are liable for any vet fees if your pet needs to be treated by a vet.
+Increased impound fees will apply if your animal is sent to Council's pound contractor.
 Warnings or fines may also apply.
 Impound fees will apply.

 If you think your livestock has been impounded by a ranger, contact us on (03) 5422 0333.
 Once it has been decided that your livestock is in the pound, we will make arrangements to release the animal to you.